-Business name: Click or tap here to enter text.
-Facility Address: Click or tap here to enter text.
-Approximate gross square footage of space open to the public: Click or tap here to enter text.
-Businesses must implement all applicable measures listed below, and be prepared to explain why any measure that is not implemented is inapplicable to the business.
+Business name: Facility Address: Approximate gross square footage of space open to the public: Businesses must implement all applicable measures listed below, and be prepared to explain why any measure that is not implemented is inapplicable to the business.
 Signage: □Signage at each public entrance of the facility to inform all employees and customers that they should: avoid entering the facility if they have COVID-19 symptoms; maintain a minimum six-foot distance from one another; sneeze and cough into a cloth or tissue or, if not available, into one's elbow; wear face coverings, as appropriate; and not shake hands or engage in any unnecessary physical contact. ☐ Signage posting a copy of the Social Distancing Protocol at each public entrance to the facility.
-Measures To Protect Employee Health (check all that apply to the facility): \square Everyone who can carry out their work duties from home has been directed to do so. \square All employees have been told not to come to work if sick. \square Symptom checks are being conducted before employees may enter the work space. ☐ Employees are required to wear face coverings, as appropriate. \square All desks or individual work stations are separated by at least six feet. ☐ Break rooms, bathrooms, and other common areas are being disinfected frequently, on the following schedule: ☐ Break rooms: ☐ Bathrooms: ☐ Other (Click or tap here to enter text.): Click or tap here to enter text. ☐ Disinfectant and related supplies are available to all employees at the following location(s): Click or tap here to enter text. ☐ Hand sanitizer effective against COVID-19 is available to all employees at the following location(s): Click or tap here to enter text. ☐ Soap and water are available to all employees at the following location(s): Click or tap here to enter text. ☐ Copies of this Protocol have been distributed to all employees. ☐ Optional-Describe other measures: Click or tap here to enter text.
-Measures To Prevent Crowds From Gathering (check all that apply to the facility): ☐ Limit the number of customers in the store at any one time to Click or tap here to enter text., which allows for customers and employees to easily maintain at least six-foot distance from one another at all practicable times. \square Post an employee at the door to ensure that the maximum number of customers in the facility set forth above is not exceeded.
+Measures To Protect Employee Health (check all that apply to the facility): \square Everyone who can carry out their work duties from home has been directed to do so. \square All employees have been told not to come to work if sick. ☐ Symptom checks are being conducted before employees may enter the work space. ☐ Employees are required to wear face coverings, as appropriate. \square All desks or individual work stations are separated by at least six feet. ☐ Break rooms, bathrooms, and other common areas are being disinfected frequently, on the following schedule: ☐ Break rooms: ☐ Bathrooms: ☐ Other (): ☐ Disinfectant and related supplies are available to all employees at the following location(s): ☐ Hand sanitizer effective against COVID-19 is available to all employees at the following location(s): \square Soap and water are available to all employees at the following location(s): ☐ Copies of this Protocol have been distributed to all employees. ☐ Optional-Describe other measures: Measures To Prevent Crowds From Gathering (check all that apply to the facility): ☐ Limit the number of customers in the store at any one time to, which allows for customers and employees to easily maintain at least six-foot distance from one another at all practicable times. ☐ Post an employee at the door to ensure that the maximum number of customers in the facility set forth